djtheseira/SmartWirelessLighting/Resources/ModDescription.md

 # Changelog

+### 1.0.0

+   - Updated to support the new Update 5
+   - Resolve issue where list of lights wouldn't load properly when switching between the Light Details & Light Selection window.

 ### 0.9.6

    - If a Light is not connected to a Light Control Panel or SMART Lights Control Panel, it will be available to be connected to, as long as there are free connections.